 This was the story that inspired William Peter Blatty’s 1970 novel The Exorcist.
-The book is still in print today, over 45 years since it’s initial release, but the book isn’t the most popular material for getting a look at this incredibly terrifying story.
-Three years after Blatty created the novel based on these alleged events, it earned its movie adaptation, and boy did it gain traction.
+The book is still in print today, over 45 years since it’s initial release, but the book isn’t the most popular material for getting closer to this incredibly terrifying story.
+Three years after Blatty created the novel based on these alleged events, it earned its movie adaptation, and the rest is history.

-The Exorcist 1973 movie is considered by a large majority of the horror community as the scariest movie of all time, and in our opinion, it’s the best horror movie ever made, bar none.
-Further more, the movie’s score is one of the eeriest themes from a horror movie, ever.
-Maybe it’s not the best because it’s up against themes like Halloween, Jaws, and A Nightmare on Elm Street, but it’s on a short list to be the best horror theme in history.
+The Exorcist movie is considered by a large majority of the horror and paranormal community as the scariest movie of all time.
+Further more, the movie’s score is one of the eeriest themes from a movie.

 Upon its release in 1973, back in the day when visual effects were limited and computer generated imagery was almost non-existent, it took fans so far out of their comfort zone that some would even faint.
 During screenings of the movie, there were numerous fans who suffered from fainting, depression, sickness, and anxiety.
 Oh, and the millions that lost sleep and became afraid of the dark.